The Last Days of American Crime: Plot

 In 2024, the U.S. government prepares to activate the American Peace Initiative (API) signal, a “synaptic blocker” that will prevent the population from breaking the law.
 In Detroit, Graham Bricke leads a crew of bank robbers including his brother Rory, who begins a prison sentence.
 The API signal is tested while Bricke’s crew robs a bank, and one of the thieves is killed.
 Bricke lies to the Dumois crime family that he lost the stolen money, which he saves to escape to Canada, but is notified that Rory has killed himself in prison.

 One week before the signal’s nationwide deployment, Bricke’s money is taken.
 He tortures a man named Sidell into confessing that Johnny Dee, a member of Bricke’s crew, betrayed him to the Dumois syndicate.
 Bricke leaves Sidell to die in a fiery explosion, kills Johnny, and buys a deadly neurotoxin at a bar, where he is seduced by Shelby Dupree.
 He meets her fiancé Kevin Cash, who explains that he and Rory were used to test the signal in prison, and Rory was killed by the guards.
-Shelby and Kevin reveal their plan to steal over $1 billion from the city’s “money factory” by disrupting an API signal tower and fleeing across the river to Canada.
+Shelby and Kevin reveal their plan to rob the city’s “money factory” by disrupting an API signal tower and fleeing across the river to Canada.

-Bricke takes over the heist, deducing that Kevin is the heir to the Dumois family.
+Bricke takes over the heist and through surveillance of the facility he finds out that over $1 billion in new and used bills is being stored there.
+He also deduces that Kevin is the heir to the Dumois family.
 Shelby and Bricke begin an affair, and he recruits his trusted getaway driver Ross.
 The government is buying back criminals' ill-gotten wealth, and Shelby, a gifted hacker, prints $5 million in counterfeit bills which Bricke arranges to trade in.
 Following Shelby, Bricke learns she is an informant for the FBI, who threaten her younger sister to ensure her cooperation.
 As the city’s police department prepares to become obsolete, Officer William Sawyer is forced to kill an assailant in self-defense.
 He joins the new law enforcement division, and receives an implant making him immune to the API signal.